victorts1991/compound-interest-calculator/README.md

 ## This application used CI/CD in the AppCenter.

+The entire process of generating the app for testing or publishing is in the AppCenter pipeline.
+AdMob and Firebase secret variables are also environment variables in AppCenter.

 ## Running Locally

 Connect your cell phone to your computer or open an Android emulator.